OmniFocus Tags Directory

 OmniFocus tags can help you quickly and conveniently hone in on the projects and actions that are most relevant.

-The following directory showcases some of the many ways in which tags can be employed.
+The following directory showcases some of the many ways tags can be employed.
 Use these as a starting point and adapt them to accommodate your life and work.

 Let us know if you come up with innovative ways to use tags to enhance your productivity.